ywwg/ffagc/README.md

 ## Event-Specific Setup (do this every year)

-It's recommended that you delete the database every year, but there's also a few config changes you should make:
+There are a few changes to make every year:

 * Set the year of the event (e.g., "Apply for Firefly 2027!") in config/application.rb.